tardate/LittleArduinoProjects/README.md

-# 414 Little Electronics and Arduino Projects
+# 415 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [Decade Programmable Resistor](./Electronics101/DecadeProgrammableResistor) - building an old-fashioned 7-digit decade programmable resistor with push-button control.
+> Latest addition:sparkles: [Nixie Power Supply - 555 Timer Version](./Electronics101/555Timer/NixiePowerSupply) - using a 555 boost converter to test some Nixie IN3 and IN14 tubes.

 Just my collection of electronics projects, many involving an Arduino in one way or another.